West Lawn (Lancaster, Pennsylvania)

 West Lawn, also known as the Embassy House Apartments, is a historic home located at Lancaster, Lancaster County, Pennsylvania.
 It was built in 1873–1874, and is a T-shaped dwelling with a 2 1/2-story main section and 2 1/2-story rear wing with a slate covered mansard roof in a combined Italianate / Second Empire style.
 It features a 3 1/2-story tower with a mansard roof.
-It once housed a fraternity and in 1973 was converted to apartments.
+It once housed the Zeta Beta Tau Chapter at Franklin & Marshall College and in 1973 was converted to apartments.

 It was listed on the National Register of Historic Places in 1984.